Mitchell-Liu/CMPT276-Project/README.md

 First Step: cd to phase2 directory and open terminal:

-build: type "mvn compile"
+build jar file: type "mvn package" , this will generate an executable jar file in the target directory

-run: type "mvn exec:java"
+run: go to taget folder, then type "java -jar phase2-0.0.1.jar"

 test: type "mvn test"